 - 3 large eggs at room temperature

-- 1/4 teaspoon salt Reduce to a pinch of using salted butter
+- ¼ teaspoon salt (add an extra pinch if using unsalted butter

 - 1 teaspoon vanilla extract